bdbch/cordlr-server-boilerplate/README.md

 ## Configuration

-Open the **cordlr.json** and add your bot token so your bot can actually login.
+Open the **cordlr.example.json** and add your bot token so your bot can actually login.
 You can retrieve your bots token from the [Discord API](https://discordapp.com/developers/applications/me).
+Save the file as **cordlr.json**

 * **token**: Your bot token.
 Is used to authenticate the bot
 * **prefix**: The bot prefix which will trigger your bot. `!` by default